Aether-FGFS/Bombable-Objects/README.md

   at same location as your friends over Multiplayer.
 Info is included in Scenario.xml.

+ You can use updated T-34 and Panzer with Weapons and Sounds for MP sessions now.

  Remember that war is disaster for regular people and soldiers.